 - There is a $6 transaction fee per tent pad, wilderness reservation, or shelter reservation for any cancellations or changes to your reservation

 - You cannot make changes to your reservation itinerary after you arrive at the park

 - If you cancel your reservation before you arrive, camping fees may be refunded, subject to our cancellation policies

-- All transaction fees, including change and cancellation fees and call centre surcharges, are non-refundable
+- All transaction fees, including change and cancellation fees and phone-booking surcharges, are non-refundable

 - Making a reservation guarantees you a spot but the reservation service does not assign you a specific tent pad or bunk space

 - Select your tent pad or bunk space when you arrive, on a first come, first served basis

 - In the Wilderness Camping Area, there are no established campsites, so choose a spot on a durable surface

 - At Elfin Lakes Shelter, you may need to share a bunk with someone who is not in your camping party

 - Bring two copies of your confirmation email with you; keep one with you at all times and fix the other to your tent, campsite post, or bunk